 Check your genetic data for rs161364 (23andMe v4 only):

-- T/T: decreased risk of diabetes[ref] less TRPV1(should be better able to tolerate spicy foods)
+- T/T: decreased risk of diabetes[ref]; less TRPV1(should be better able to tolerate spicy foods)

 - C/T: somewhat decreased risk of diabetes

-- C/C: normal variant
+- C/C: typical

 Check your genetic data for rs224534 (23andMe v4, v5; AncestryDNA):

 - A/A: less sensitive to capsaicin (skin sensitivity test)[ref]

-- A/G: normal sensitivity to capsaicin
+- A/G: typical sensitivity to capsaicin

-- G/G: normal sensitivity to capsaicin
+- G/G: typical sensitivity to capsaicin

 - Casein, a protein in dairy, can help break the bond between capsaicin and the receptor.
-Yogurt has been shown to decrease the hotness of chili peppers.[ref][source]
+Yogurt decreases the hotness of chili peppers.[ref][source]
 And full-fat dairy may help more than low-fat dairy.[ref]

 - Capsaicin is an alkaloid oil, so drinking water doesn’t do much for the burn.

 - Protons can sensitize TRPV1 receptors to capsaicin.
 Acids are proton donors.[ref]
 Some online resources say that acids will temporarily give a cooling sensation, only to have the burning from capsaicin return with a vengeance.

 - Heat can also activate the TRPV1 channel, causing pain at 109 F. But capsaicin lowers the threshold for that activation.
 So drinking or eating something hot along with spicy chilis will potentially cause more pain.[ref]

 - Sweets may decrease the pain intensity of eating foods with capsaicin.[ref]
 Combining this with dairy and cold makes ice cream a good bet for decreasing the burn from hot chilis.[ref]

 - The tip of the tongue should have the most TRPV1 channels, so perhaps shoving the hot spices further back in your mouth will help.[ref]

-If you have ever started dripping with sweat after eating something spicy, there is a name for this — gustatory sweating – and it is caused by the thermoregulation by TRPV1.[ref]
+If you have ever started dripping with sweat after eating something spicy, there is a name for this — gustatory sweating – and it is caused by the thermoregulation of TRPV1.[ref]
 This thermoregulation is thought to be why eating spicy foods in a hot climate ends up cooling you off (theoretically).[ref]